 Most cases, homeowners insurance will cover damage from a burst pipe but not from a natural events.
 Natural flood insurance is typically sold separately, and often from different carriers.
 If you’re not sure what your insurance covers, you should look into it now before you have a water damage incident.

-If you are able or willing to attempt to clean up the aftermath of the flood, you can perform the task yourself.
-But due to the risk of mold and other missteps it may be an ideal option to contact a professional or a water damage remediation company to help recover your home.
+If you are willing to attempt to clean up the aftermath of the flood, you can perform the task yourself.
+But due to the risk of mold and other missteps, it may be an ideal option to contact a professional or a water damage remediation company.

 If you have any questions regarding this article, or anything comments you have about what you just read.
 Please feel free to contact us!